Innovative Corporate Human Resources Departments

 12. Marks & Spencer

 Known worldwide, Marks & Spencer is one of the best-loved retail brands, but they didn’t reach the top through marketing efforts.
 It was their HR strategies.
+Marks & Spencer offers one of the best human resources company experiences.
 Employee engagement puts Marks & Spencer at the top of the rung of the business success ladder.
 According to annual staff surveys, prioritized communication builds the backbone of the success model at Marks & Spencer.
 The company has a strong reputation in employee relations, winning awards and honors for how employees are treated up and down the supply chain.
 At Marks & Spencer there is no such thing as too much communication.
 From regular conference calls to management to daily huddles among staff.
 Communication is key to the success of Marks & Spencer.

 The Rolls-Royce company is long synonymous with quality training and apprenticeships.
 Over 30 percent of the Rolls-Royce’s senior managers started at trainee-level with the company.
 The business model and value chain is incredibly innovative.
 Rolls-Royce showcases transformation and evolution.
 The company understands that in order to maintain their level of success, training is essential.
 Over 180 apprentices, with 80 percent aged sixteen to eighteen, are added each year across twelve UK sites.
 Most of the apprentices remain and work for the company for the life of their career.

+Shell has one of the best human resources companies.
 The high profile human resource department at Shell plays a critical in forming and implementing strategy at the company by pioneering international management practices.
 While most overseas assignments fail, this is not the case with Shell.
 The company’s HR is able to manage overseas assignments by keeping tabs on their abroad employees.
-In 2010, the company implemented a costly yet successful model that employed 7,500 expats.
+The company implemented a costly yet successful model that employed 7,500 expats.
 Today they have close to 90,000 staff working in 90 different countries.
 The company wants their employees to experience working in global business.
 The company believes in having a strong, cohesive, and open culture that works together as a team no matter what country the team member is from.
 Having a global mindset is what sets Shell apart from its competitors.

 7. Boston Consulting Group

-Business Insider ranked LinkedIn as one of the most desirable employers to work for and in 2014, Glassdoor recognized LinkedIn as #23 in their 50 Best Places to Work in 2015.
+Business Insider ranked LinkedIn as one of the most desirable employers to work for.
+Glassdoor recognized LinkedIn in their 50 Best Places to Work.
 What sets LinkedIn apart from its competitors are its HR innovation and team practice.
 The motto at LinkedIn is to work hard, play hard.
 The HR team hosts all-company parties, complete with live music and a nightclub atmosphere to reward staff members for their hard work and dedication to the company.
 The team dynamic is designed to encourage employees to create systems that break the status quo.
 Once a month, the company holds an InDay, which is when employees set aside regular work to explore new ideas.
 Employee turnover is less than eight percent and promotions consistently run over 17 percent.

-In 2014, SAS was ranked No. 2 on Fortune’s list of the Best Companies to Work For in the US.
+SAS is one of the best best hr company experiences.
+SAS was ranked on Fortune’s list of the Best Companies to Work For in the US.
 The HR practices at SAS are innovative and creative; contributing to the reason the company is consistently ranked as an industry leader.
 The company offers a university campus feel on its grounds, with greenways that connect buildings to buildings.
-Recreation and fitness facilities are found on campus, offering time for employees to take part in maintaining the health of the entire person – mind, body, and spirit.
+Recreation and fitness facilities are found on campus, offering time for employees to take part in maintaining the health of the entire person, which includes mind, body, and spirit.
 SAS is noted for offering a high-trust environment and exhibiting a low turnover rate.
-The HR department is recognized as a pioneer in addressing day-to-day stresses and concerns that are common in a workplace environment.
+The unique HR department is recognized as a pioneer in addressing day-to-day stresses and concerns that are common in a workplace environment.

 From Fortune to Mashable to Glassdoor, Google is consistently ranked as the best company to work for in the world.
 What truly makes Google a great place to work is the people.
 The company is more than just an Internet juggernaut, its Mountain View, California headquarters offer a seven-acre sports complex, three wellness centers, indoor roller hockey rinks, horseshoe pits, and over 100,000 hours of subsidized massages doled out each year.
 Google’s philosophy is that with the right tools, you can attract the best talent, and develop happier and more productive employees.
 With these HR efforts, Google’s leadership is recognized worldwide.